 LAKES & preServe COURSEs

-Renovation of Preserve Course completed in summer 2016
+Renovation of Preserve Course - completed in summer of 2016

-Renovation of Lakes Course completed in summer 2017
+Renovation of Lakes Course - completed in summer of 2017

 One of SW Florida’s most luxurious communities is also home to two dramatic, beautiful and distinctly different golf courses.
 The Preserve Course was designed by Arthur Hills and opened in 1992.
 The layout posesses tremendous natural beauty (hence its name), and this environment is also the primary challenge to its existence.
 Over time, the actual surrounding preserve area has matured, rendering the course quite confined and shaded in places.
 This is a great challenge for the greens, which require constant sunlight and air movement in order to thrive.

 In 1993, I paired with Arthur to produce two additional 9-hole layouts that would later comprise what is know today as the Lakes Course, each nine being constructed seperately.
 Unlike the Preserve, the Lakes Course was very much out in the open – at the time of construction the site was no more than flat tomato fields, with no distinctive characteristics or definition at all.
 Our charge was to completely create interest and drama – a course that would provide not only a suitable partner to the existing course, but also a key amenity to the planned real estate component for the palacial homes which the course weaves through.

 Flash forward to 2014 when I was appointed to conduct studies to improve both courses while also bringing their aging infrastructure elements up to date.
 The effort was initially prompted by the condition of the suffering greens and an antiquated irrigation system.
 Plans were developed to address these elements as well as the tees, bunkers, practice areas and a number of miscellaneous considerations for more of a wholististic approach.